industrialdev/wicket-wp-account-centre/docs/ORM/engineering/ARCHITECTURE.md

 # Architecture

-`wicket-lib-org-roster` is a WordPress library that injects roster-management UI into account pages and routes mutations through service classes and Datastar-oriented template endpoints.
+`WicketORM\` is the WordPress code inside `wicket-wp-account-centre` that injects roster-management UI into account pages and routes mutations through service classes and Datastar-oriented template endpoints.

 ## Core Runtime Pieces